mihaicf/users-posts/README.md

-##ReactJS - Users & Posts from API, Add & Remove Users from List
+## ReactJS - Users & Posts from API, Add & Remove Users from List

-## Available Scripts

 In the project directory, you can run: